SAP Data Intelligence ABAP integration with Generation 2 – Part 1 Overview and Introduction

 In this blog post, I want to describe the scope and usage of the new generation 2 ABAP operator “Read Data from SAP System” as part of ABAP Integration starting with SAP Data Intelligence 3.2 and SAP Data Intelligence Cloud 2110 .
 To demonstrate the functionality of the generation 2 operator, I will create a sample graph that is based on a real-world example that will be published in a separate blog post later.

-First of all, however, I will briefly recap on the existing generation 1 operator scope and compare the different handling when you want to switch from an existing generation 1 graph to a new generation 2 graph in the context of CDS View extraction from SAP S/4HANA as well as table-based extraction from SAP Business Suite systems.
+First of all, however, I will briefly recap on the existing generation 1 operator scope and compare the different handling when you want to switch from an existing generation 1 graph to a new generation 2 graph in the context of CDS View extraction from SAP S/4HANA, ODP based extraction from SAP Business suite, SAP S/4HANA on Premise and SAP Business Warehouse systems as well as table-based extraction from SAP Business suite systems.

 Recap and brief summary of generation 1 ABAP integration with SAP Data Intelligence